Hi. I am a riding instructor based in Wiltshire at my own training centre.

 and jumping. (yes, I know- no hat!!)

-Here I am with Heinrich at novice level as a 6 year old
+Here I am with my Trakehner, Heinrich at novice level as a 6 year old

-Heinrich three years later learning piaffe. he is now competing at Advanced medium level, aiming for Grand Prix in 2012!
+Heinrich three years later learning piaffe.
+We are now riding and competing at Advanced Level

-I have trained with Arthur Kottas for the last sixteen years at the Teachers of Tomorrow Trust in Guildford, Surrey.
+I have trained with Arthur Kottas for the last 25 years at the Teachers of Tomorrow Trust in Guildford, Surrey.
 Previous trainers include Sylvia Loch (eight years), and occasional help from Jennie Loriston-Clarke.

 Fine-tuning from Arthur in a lesson!